mattholamieux/matts_kinesis/README.md

 * utilities.lua: misc lua functions used by multiple files

 ## Things to keep in mind while modifying the script
-* Reload the script after making each of the modifications below. also, changes to SuperCollider code require restarting the norns.
+* Reload the script after making each of the modifications below.
+Also, changes to SuperCollider code require restarting the norns.
 * Try to only make one change at a time, reloading the script after every change.
-That way if something isn't working, it is easier to revert back to the last known working state.
+That way, if something isn't working it will be easier to revert back to the last known working state.

 ## Simple modifications/explorations
 ### kinesis.lua